riedyw/PoshFunctions/ReadMe.md

     Get-ComputerSite               Determines the Active Directory site of a specified computername(s).
 Relies on nltest.exe that comes with Windows
-    Get-ComputerUptime             To mimic and extend the Get-ComputerUptime function found in PowerShell 6 or 7 Get-ConsoleWindowSize          Gets the current the window size and buffer size of the current console window Get-DiceRoll                   Simulates rolling gaming dice
+    Get-ComputerUptime             To mimic and extend the Get-ComputerUptime function found in PowerShell 6 or 7 Get-ConsoleColor               Get-ConsoleColor displays the names and values of the console colors Get-ConsoleWindowSize          Gets the current the window size and buffer size of the current console window Get-DaysOfWeek                 Gets the days of the week Get-Desktop.ini                Gets the current Desktop.ini file for a particular folder Get-DiceRoll                   Simulates rolling gaming dice
     Get-DiskType                   A quick function to determine what type of local disk a computer has Get-DisplayBrightness          To get the current brightness of the display